Alan Grieve: Life and career

-Grieve has five children; his eldest daughter is Amanda Harlech, Charlie Grieve is CEO of Brandcast Media and publisher at Magdalen Medical Publishing, Lara Wardle is Executive Director of the Jerwood Foundation, Tom Grieve is the architect responsible for the Jerwood Gallery and Ivan Grieve is an artist.
+Grieve married Karen Dunn in 1971 and had five children; his eldest daughter is Amanda Harlech, Charlie Grieve is CEO of Brandcast Media and publisher at Magdalen Medical Publishing, Lara Wardle is executive director of the Jerwood Foundation, Tom Grieve is the architect responsible for the Jerwood Gallery and Ivan Grieve is an artist.

+Grieve died on 14 May 2025, at the age of 97.